20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Implications for Dark Matter Annihilation

 \subsubsection{Comparison with previous constraints and theoretical expectations}

 The annihilation cross section estimated from the 20 GeV halo excess ($\langle \sigma \upsilon \rangle \sim 6 \times 10^{-25} \ \rm cm^3 \, s^{-1}$ with $m_\chi \sim 500$ GeV for the $b\bar{b}$ channel) is marginally consistent with the upper limits obtained by earlier studies on the MW halo region \cite{Ackermann2012-MWhalo,Mazziotta2012,GomezVargas2013,Tavakoli2014,Chang2018}.
-The LAT team's analysis using two years of the LAT data \cite{Ackermann2012-MWhalo} reported $\langle \sigma \upsilon \rangle \lesssim 1 \times 10^{-24} \ \rm cm^3 s^{-1}$ without background modeling, for their standard choice of the dark matter density at the solar neighborhood $\rho_\odot = 0.43 \ \rm GeV \, cm^{-3}$.
+The LAT team's analysis using two years of the LAT data \cite{Ackermann2012-MWhalo} reported $\langle \sigma \upsilon \rangle \lesssim 1 \times 10^{-24} \ \rm cm^3 s^{-1}$ without background modeling, for their standard choice of the dark matter density at the solar neighborhood, $\rho_\odot = 0.43 \ \rm GeV \, cm^{-3}$.
 It should also be noted that the ROI of the LAT team's analysis ($5^\circ \le |b| \le 15^\circ$, $|l| \le 80^\circ$) is much narrower in the Galactic latitude than that of this study.

 The cross section required for the halo excess is larger than the upper limits by dwarf spheroidal galaxies, which are currently considered to be the strongest \cite{Ackermann2015-dSph,Albert2017,Acciari2020,McDaniel2024}.
-For example, it is several times larger than the 95\% containment region of the constraints obtained in ref. \cite{McDaniel2024}.
+For example, it is several times larger than the 95\% containment region of the constraints obtained in a recent study \cite{McDaniel2024}.
 However, this tension does not immediately rule out the dark matter interpretation of the 20 GeV halo excess.
 Compared to dwarf galaxies, whose dark matter mass can be more reliably constrained by observations, the density distribution of the MW halo is highly uncertain (\cite{Cirelli2024}, see also section \ref{sec:MW_uncertainty} below).
-The dark matter content in dwarf galaxies is also still subject to uncertainties regarding methodology and observed data \cite{Ando2020,Yang2025}.
-In fact, the dark matter interpretation of the GC GeV excess is also in the same degree of tension with dwarf galaxy constraints, but for the same reason, the dark matter interpretation is not considered to be excluded \cite{Murgia2020,McDaniel2024}.
+The dark matter content in dwarf galaxies also remains subject to uncertainties regarding methodology and observed data \cite{Ando2020,Yang2025}.
+In fact, the dark matter interpretation of the GC GeV excess is also in a similar degree of tension with dwarf galaxy constraints, but for the same reason, the dark matter interpretation is not considered to be excluded \cite{Murgia2020,McDaniel2024}.

 The annihilation cross section determines the era of WIMP decoupling in the early universe, and is therefore related to the relic amount of dark matter in the present universe.
 The $b\bar{b}$-channel cross section estimated from the 20 GeV halo excess is more than an order of magnitude larger than the canonical thermal relic cross section to explain the present dark matter density, $\langle \sigma \upsilon \rangle \sim$ (2--3)$\times 10^{-26} \ \rm cm^3 \, s^{-1}$ \cite{Roszkowski2018,Cirelli2024}.
 However, considering the uncertainty and degrees of freedom in particle physics theory, there are various possibilities that the actual annihilation cross section differs from this by orders of magnitude.
 Considering also the uncertainty in the MW halo density profile, the dark matter interpretation of the 20 GeV halo excess is not inconsistent with theoretical expectations.